-On the day of surgery, your care teams' goal is to help you walk fifteen feet with a walker.
+On the day of your surgery, you will begin to get out of bed in preparation to return home.
 Your care team will advise you when it is safe to get up.
-Early the next morning, you will be up in the chair for breakfast.
-Usually, most patients are walking in the halls with a walker by the afternoon.
+Early the next morning you will be up and dressed to start the day's activities.